 25 of the Best Attractions In Auckland, New Zealand

-There are so many great attractions in Auckland, New Zealand, and its surroundings you’ll be wondering what to do first.
-Hopefully, some or all of these attractions in Auckland will inspire you to visit, some of which most locals only get to see.
+There are so many great attractions in Auckland, New Zealand, and its surroundings that you’ll be wondering what to do first.
+Hopefully, some or all of these attractions will inspire you to visit, some of which most locals only get to see.

-If you do not want to go too far afield, you can still enjoy nature not that far from the city.
+If you do not want to travel too far, you can still enjoy nature not that far from the city.

-Need to get around and don’t have a car?
-Then use public transport or the Hop on Hop off Bus Auckland Explorer Bus that operates in Auckland.
+Do you need to get around but don’t have a car?
+Then use public transport or the Hop on Hop off Bus Auckland Explorer Bus, which operates in Auckland.

 Powered by GetYourGuide